AI Answering Service For Pest Control Companies

 Built for pest control teams where office staff are dispatching technicians, customers call after spotting pests, and every missed call can turn into a competitor's inspection.

-Edit call volume, buyer intent, 25% lift, and first-visit value.
+Edit call volume, qualified intent, 25% lift, and first-visit value.

 Planning model only.
 Replace with the company's call logs, inspection close rate, treatment mix, recurring-plan value, termite close rate, technician capacity, and service-area limits.